Skip to main content

 Traditional telephone systems connect telephone systems to public networks, which use PSTN or ISDN.
 A cloud phone system can utilize VoIP to connect to a public network that uses the internet.
 These are then connected back through a switchboard to an operator, who can route calls as needed.

-How Cloud-based Telephone Systems Work
+How Do Cloud-based Phone Systems Work?

 As mentioned above, cloud-based telephone services rely on the internet to make and receive calls.
-This means that all data and communications are sent over the internet instead of depending on a telephone carrier.
+This means all data and communications are sent over the internet instead of depending on a telephone carrier.

 As long as you have an internet connection, you can access cloud-based telephone systems through several methods, including: